qcam/nabo/README.md

 ## Q&A

+> How does Nabo work?

+Nabo pre-compiles all posts in the configured repo and delivers it when you ask.
+That's it, no magic.

 > Why this post engine does not support generating static html like Jekyll and
 > such?

-Personally I think Elixir is fast enough to handle this.
-And in fact all markdown files are parsed in compile time, so there's no extra parsing in runtime.
-If you are looking for a blog engine that generates static HTML so you can use it on Github or so, then you already have the answer, go for the awesome *Jekyll*
+Nabo is not meant to replace Jekyll since Jekyll has done their job really well (trust me the previous version of my blog was built with Jekyll).
+But Nabo takes another approach and is designed to integrate with other components in your application.
+So if you want to build a blog with more controlled functions like comments or traffic count, Nabo might fit your needs.
+But if you need a minimal version of static html blog that can play well with Github page, then Jekyll would probably be your choice.

-> Why this post engine does not support template/router/controller and stuff like that?
+> Why Nabo does not support template, router, controller or a server?

-As mentioned, Nabo is designed to be simple and easily integrate-able.
-Phoenix and Plug has already done a really good job and let's not re-invent the wheel.
+As mentioned, Nabo is designed to be simple and integrate-able with other components in your application so it does not presume your needs.

+If you want routing or templating, you can easily integrate Nabo to Phoenix or Plug.

 ## Development and issue report